 - Work to live, love to work

-On investigation, a number of overarching themes within these values felt appropriate to measure as core skills, namely Communication, Problem solving, and Empathy.
+A number of overarching themes within these values felt appropriate to measure as core skills, namely Communication, Problem solving, and Empathy.

 Participate and facilitate collaborative group activities and/or workshops with colleagues or clients.